 Pie, brought over with the earliest settlers from England, has become an American institution.
-Here’s advice on how to make pie the right way, including how to make the pie crust so that it’s flaky and tender.
-We’ve also created videos on how to jazz up your top crust with a lattice top or braided top!
+Making a tender, flaky pie crust isn’t just about the crust recipe; it’s about the right techniques.
+Keep everything cold and work the dough sparingly.
+See our tips—plus, videos on how to jazz up your top crust with a lattice top or braided top!

 How to Make Pie Crust